 Abstract Art - 'Resonance' of Postmodernism

 All art is a synthetic representation of the real world, as seen or felt by the artist.
-However, if we hold that art with a powerful resonance to move people is beneficial to society, then we can suggest that 'Synthetic' art may be one which has been made with no real 'vision' to resonate with others.
-Materials and techniques may be 'synthetic' i.e. not traditional 'painting' but the art can still have a resonant vision.
+However, if we hold that art with a powerful resonance to move people is beneficial to society, then we might suggest that 'Synthetic' art may be one which has been made with no real 'vision' to resonate with others.
+Materials and techniques may be 'synthetic' i.e. not traditional 'painting' but the art can still have a resonant vision. [add link recycled sculptures]

 We can consider what is good resonance for public consumption; be it something natural which pleases us by its reminder of the natural world or of abstract ideas which portray a vision: then we might say by comparison that art which does not have an inspiration from 'beautiful vision' lacks a philosophy which might be important to communicate - and ultimately to enhance society in any era.

-Artists find ways to express how they feel about their era, which in turn may become a 'movement' if they combine forces and inspiration.
+Artists find ways to express how they feel about their era, which in turn may become a 'movement' through their combined forces and inspiration.
 Artists may decide to reflect their environment, simply as observed, or with symbolism denoting to express the disjunct felt between humans and life on Earth, which in the early 20th century was concerned with increasing alienation with the industrial age through 'Romanticism'.
 Art movements can parallel literature.

 Is art for the people or as self indulgence for the artist?
 Any commercially viable art has to relate to the majority of people.
 They have to be able to form some reference points to resonate with.